Ekram49/Ekram49.github.io/_posts/2025-12-20-Voyage Optimization-Report.md

 image: https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/GC%20to%20RL/GC%20to%20RL%20Thumbnail.png
 ---

-One of the core services Nautilus Labs offered was Voyage optimization.
+One of the core services Nautilus Labs offered was <b>Voyage optimization</b>.
 A client could use the Nautilus platform to optimize their voyages to improve efficiency and meet their voyage goals.

 At Nautilus, we offered Voyage optimization with 3 different goals in mind: